 Q: What do I need to look for?

 A: GREAT QUESTION!!
-If you want to build a 6 cylinder F1 Rocket, find a set of RV-4 wings, or buy a new set.
-We suggest using our new empennage kit, but an RV-4 or 8 tail can be beefed up to work.
+If you want to build a 6 cylinder F1 Rocket, find a set of untouched RV-4 wings, or buy a new set.
+We strongly suggest using our new Mk3 empennage kit.

 Q: Well, I can only afford, or want, a 4 cylinder Lycoming, or clone, and I want to keep the plane light.

 A: Perfect.
-That is what Brad Hood and Larry Vetterman wanted also.
+That is what Brad Hood, Ray Ward, and Larry Vetterman wanted also.
 They are flying the first F4s, and loving them.
-To build one of these, you can use RV-4, or RV-8 wings and corresponding tails.
-We suggest that you fly them to RV-4 or RV-8 VNe and loading specs.
+To build one of these, you can use RV-4, or the partial wing kit that we make, and the appropriate tail.
+We strongly suggest that you fly them to RV-4 or RV-8, depending on the tail used, flight envelopes, including VNe, and loading specs.
+You are the test pilot and manufacturer, so consider carefully before exceeding the specs of the parts you choose.

 Q: OK, so the F4 is a 4 cylinder version of the F1, right?